madprops/airc/README.md

 The spam level gets decreased by `1` every second or so.

-If the spam level reaches the limit, the user is banned.
+If the spam level reaches the `spam_limit`, the user is banned.

 Users get automatically unbanned after `spam_minutes` passed.